-The preliminary proposed rulemaking, which appeared in the April 10 Federal Register, opened the public comment period for migratory game bird hunting regulations.
-We have considered all pertinent comments received.
-Comments are summarized below and numbered in the order used in the April 10 Federal Register.
-We have included only the numbered items pertaining to early-season issues for which we received comments.
-Consequently, the issues do not follow in successive numerical or alphabetical order.
-We received recommendations from all Flyway Councils.
+The preliminary proposed rulemaking (April 17 Federal Register) opened the public comment period for migratory game bird hunting regulations and announced the proposed regulatory alternatives for the 2012-13 duck hunting season.
+Comments concerning early-season issues and the proposed alternatives are summarized below and numbered in the order used in the April 17 Federal Register document.
+Only the numbered items pertaining to earlyseasons issues and the proposed regulatory alternatives for which we received written comments are included.
+Consequently, the issues do not follow in consecutive numerical or alphabetical order.

+We received recommendations from all four Flyway Councils.
 Some recommendations supported continuation of last year's frameworks.
-Due to the comprehensive nature of the Councils' annual review of the frameworks, we assume Council support for continuation of last year's frameworks for items for which we received no recommendation.
-Council recommendations for changes are summarized below.
+Due to the comprehensive nature of the annual review of the frameworks performed by the Councils, support for continuation of last year's frameworks is assumed for items for which no recommendations were received.
+Council recommendations for changes in the frameworks are summarized below.